Automobile Grant | 100% Service-Connected Disabled Veterans

 One of the standout benefits that the VA provides for eligible veterans is the Auto-Grant Vehicle Purchase Assistance Program.
 If you’re a 100% service-connected disabled veteran with specific service-connected disabilities, you could receive the Auto Grant for purchasing an automobile or other form of transportation.

 Here is where it can get interesting.
-The Adaptive Equipment Grant Benefit can be used every two years.
-Because of this, in many cases, a veteran who combines both the auto-grant and the adaptive equipment grant toward the purchase of a wheelchair-accessible vehicle can usually trade their vehicle every two years going forward for a new model with little to no money out of pocket.
-If you would like to learn more about this or to see if you qualify, please contact one of our certified mobility consultants for complete details.
+The Adaptive Equipment Grant Benefit can be used every four years.
+It used to be every two years, but the VA recently changed this policy.
+Because of this, in many cases, a veteran who combines both the auto-grant and the adaptive equipment grant toward the purchase of a wheelchair-accessible vehicle can usually trade their vehicle every four years going forward for a new model with little to no money out of pocket.

 Adaptive Equipment Grant: Customizing Vehicles for Your Mobility Needs